DevDavido/performance-audit-plugin/README.md

 - Matomo 3.12
 - PHP 7.1
 - NPM v6.13 (part of [Node.js](https://nodejs.org/en/download/) 10.18 LTS) to be installed on your server, otherwise plugin cannot be activated.
+- If you use a UNIX based OS [these dependencies are required](https://github.com/puppeteer/puppeteer/blob/main/docs/troubleshooting.md#chrome-headless-doesnt-launch-on-unix)

 ## Screenshots
 ### Dashboard